Chocó Department: Demographics

-Choco is inhabited predominantly by Afro-Colombians, descendants of enslaved Africans imported and brought to this area by the Spanish colonizers after conquering the Americas.
+The Chocó is inhabited predominantly by Afro-Colombians, descendants of enslaved Africans imported and brought to this area by the Spanish colonizers after conquering the Americas.
 The second largest race/ethnic group are the Embera, a Native American people.
 More than half of their total population in Colombia lives in Chocó, some 35,500.
 They practice hunting and artisan fishing and live near rivers.

 The total population as of 2005 was less than half a million, with more than half living in the Quibdó valley.
 According to a 2005 census the ethnic composition of the department is: